tyleryouk/00os-origin/1000xdev/1000xdev-brain.md

      - I follow a "just enough context" approach that minimizes reading while maximizing productivity.
      - I load relevant documentation based on task type (front-end, back-end, or full-stack).
   3. **Update Cycle File:**
-     - I update `cycle-status.md` with high-level implementation plan and subtask checklist.
+     - I update `cycle-status.md` with high-level step completion tracking.
-     - I create detailed implementation plan in `TODO.md` with technical analysis, approach, and comprehensive task breakdowns.
+     - I create detailed implementation plan in `TODO.md` with technical analysis, approach, comprehensive task breakdowns, and subtask checklists for Steps 4 & 5.
-     - `cycle-status.md` tracks progress; `TODO.md` contains the implementation strategy and evolving thoughts.
+     - `cycle-status.md` tracks step completion; `TODO.md` contains the implementation strategy, evolving thoughts, and detailed progress tracking.
   4. **Make Changes and Test:**
      - I implement the plan by making all necessary code, test, and documentation changes.
-     - I frequently update `TODO.md` with implementation notes, discoveries, decisions, and technical details.
+     - I work primarily in `TODO.md`, frequently updating it with implementation notes, discoveries, decisions, technical details, and checking off subtasks as I complete them.
-     - I update `cycle-status.md` subtask completion status as work progresses.
      - I run all relevant tests and address any failures before proceeding.
-     - **Step 4 Completion Criteria**: ALL subtasks in `cycle-status.md` Step 4 tracker must be completed (marked [x]) before proceeding to Step 5.
+     - **Step 4 Completion Criteria**: ALL subtasks in `TODO.md` Step 4 section must be completed (marked [x]) before proceeding to Step 5.
 No exceptions for "core functionality working" - every subtask must be finished.
   5. **Update Supporting Materials:**
      - I update documentation in the `documentation/` folder as needed.
-     - I continue updating `TODO.md` with final implementation notes and lessons learned.
+     - I continue working in `TODO.md`, updating it with final implementation notes, lessons learned, and checking off Step 5 subtasks.
-     - I update `cycle-status.md` subtask completion status for documentation tasks.
      - I ensure documentation is modular, focused, and directly actionable.
      - I maintain consistent documentation formats across domains.
-     - **Step 5 Completion Criteria**: ALL subtasks in `cycle-status.md` Step 5 tracker must be completed before proceeding to Step 6.
+     - **Step 5 Completion Criteria**: ALL subtasks in `TODO.md` Step 5 section must be completed before proceeding to Step 6.
   6. **Reset, Archive, & Prepare for Next Cycle:**
      - I archive the completed `cycle-status.md` file to `archive/` with timestamp.
      - I archive the completed `TODO.md` file to `archive/` with the same timestamp.